youlweb/JulLocationBundle/Resources/doc/google_places_autocomplete_basic_setup.md

 with the autocomplete field.
 If the location you selected has photographs, they should show under the map.

-> If you submit the form and it is not validated, JulLocationBundle will still point the
+> If you submit the form and it is not valid, JulLocationBundle will still point the
 > map to your selected location, and remember the photograph you selected.

 ## See also